wKovacs64/pwned/docs/index.md

-  pwned lb                      get the most recently added breach pwned pa <email>              get all pastes for an account (email address) pwned pw <password>           securely check a password for public exposure pwned search <account|email>  search breaches and pastes for an account (username or email
+  pwned lb                      get the most recently added breach pwned pa <email>              get all pastes for an account (email address) pwned pw <password>           securely check a password for public exposure pwned sd                      get all subscribed domains for your account pwned search <account|email>  search breaches and pastes for an account (username or email
                                 address)
   pwned subStatus               get the subscription status of your API key